Journey to Aquarius and the Romanovs

 Rostov Veliky (~4 km. from Varnitskiy monastery)

-- Rostov Veliky (Eng.
+Rostov Veliky (Eng.
 Rostov the Great) is one of the oldest Russian towns.
 It is located on the shores of Lake Nero.
 Nehru (spelt Neru) was the surname of the first Prime Minister of India after the Independence.
 His daughter (Indira Gandhi) was the 3rd Prime Minister of India succeeded by her son Rajiv Gandhi.
-The surname Nehru has originated from the word ‘canal‘.
+The surname Nehru has originated from the word ‘canal‘.- Lake Nero is the mouth or the Sara River.
+In Sanskrit, the word Sara means

-- Abraham is the common patriarch of the three Abrahamic religions: Judaism, Christianity, and Islam.
+‘essence’.
+Saraswati is ‘one who leads to essence of self knowledge’.
+Also, Sara (Sarah) is the wife of Abraham in the Hebrew Bible, the Christian Old Testament, and the Islamic Koran. - Abraham is the common patriarch of the three Abrahamic religions: Judaism, Christianity, and Islam.
 Abraham, originally Avram or Abram, was a Sumerian, like his ancestors.
 In fact, Christianity and Islam have come out of Judaism, which, in turn, is rooted in the heritage of Sumer and Nibiruans.
 The main Sumerian festival was the New Year.
 It was dedicated to the arrival of Nibiru and its ‘gods’.
 The capital town of the Russian New Year is Ustyug the Great found in the 12th century by the residents of Rostov the Great.
 Another remarkable significance of Ustyug is the Aquarian on its coat of arm.
 It is the symbol of the coming new cosmic age that will eventually turn out the Golden Age for the planet.

 Yaroslavl (~60 km. from Rostov Veliky)

-- Yaroslavl was found in the beginning of the 11th as an outpost of the above mentioned Rostov the Great, whose ruler was Yaroslav the Wise.
+Yaroslavl is the oldest of all the currently existing towns on the Volga that the largest river of Europe (3700 km.) and a symbol of Russian identity.- Yaroslavl was found in the beginning of the 11th as an outpost of the above mentioned Rostov the Great, whose ruler was Yaroslav the Wise.
 He and his men built the first Yaroslavl Kremlin.

 - In the middle of 16th century Yaroslavl became an important place of international trade.
 European merchants sailed from Archangelsk (the White Sea) to Moscow via Yaroslavl.

-- The Transfiguration Cathedral in Yaroslavl Kremlin has a unique fresco of Christian saint Christopher, made in the 16th century by the order of the first Russian Tsar (close to the star) Ivan the Terrible.
+in the 16th century by the order of the first Russian Tsar (close to the star) Ivan the Terrible.
 Initially, this Christopher had a dog head as the other two Ivan’s Christophers located in Moscow Kremlin (The Cathedral of the Archangel) and Assumption monastery in Sviyazhsk.
 From the 17th century and onwards the local Christian activists opposed the dog headed image, although they were not supported by their superiors in the Russian capital.

 Eventually, the dog head of the Yaroslavl Christopher has been replaced by a human head.
 The traces of the existence of the former image of the saint are still evident.
 The outline of the canine face is visible on the right side of the Christopher’s nimbus.
 Dog headed Anubis (one of the oldest gods of Egypt) was associated with Sirius and is one of the most frequently represented gods in ancient Egyptian art. - In the 17th century, Yaroslavl was considered the second capital of Russia and was the largest Russian art center.